racerxr650r/avrOS/README.md

 linker to build the system tables (state machines, states, drivers, services, CLI callbacks, Flags, Queues, and Timers) at compile time.
-So these tables reside in FLASH where possible and the system doesn't require registration and related fault handling code.
-In addition, the code to build these tables are a set of macros that can be distributed across several source files.
+So these tables reside in FLASH where possible and the system doesn't require registration and related fault handling code. avrOS provides a set of macros to build these tables.
+So code related to the user application can be distributed across several source files.
+There is no need to edit a single source file containing these system tables.

 avrOS also comes with a makefile and instructions to setup a development environment and build applications on a Linux desktop PC.
-No need to use Atmel Studio and Windows.
+No need to use Atmel Studio and Windows for application development.

 avrOS provides the following system objects and services: